AhmedAbouzaid1/Medical-Question-Answering-System/README.md

 1. Exploration of different WordEmbeddings

+Word embeddings which are also known as word representations are needed to map words and phrases into a low-dimensional continuous space.
+The base model that we are comparing through the experiments  uses BERT.
+The first embedding that was explored was word2vec and the second one was FastText.
+The results are shown in the table below.

 | Word Embedding  | Evaluation Accuracy |
 | ------------- | ------------- |
 | word2vec  | 86.31% |